aakshmn/ratmap/README.md

   - Enclose values in double quotes (") to include commas or spaces within a single value.
 - **Exporting Data:**
   - Verify the visible plates' checkboxes before exporting CSV files to ensure all desired data is included.
-  - Always provide an Experiment ID when exporting to keep your data organized.
+  - The Experiment ID is now optional during export - provide one for better organization or leave it blank to skip.
 - **Undo Usage:**
   - Use the Undo button immediately after an error—it's your safety net in the maze of data.
+- **Keyboard Shortcuts:**
+  - Use Ctrl/⌘ + / to view the comprehensive shortcuts help popup.

 ---